Arithmetic transfer for inner forms of $GL_{2n}$: Fundamental Lemma

 The exponents of the signs of \eqref{eq:translation_omega} and \eqref{eq:translation_omega_II} are related by

 those for the $q$-powers by

 Note that $[γΛ:zΛ] + [γΛ:Λ] \equiv [Λ:zΛ]$ mod $2$ in \eqref{eq:expo_rel_I}, so we obtain

-We are left to take care of the shift in \eqref{eq:def_Z_gamma}.
+It is left to take care of the shift in \eqref{eq:def_Z_gamma}.
 Assume that $Λ'\subseteq Λ$ is a sublattice that also has the property that both $Λ'$ and $γΛ'$ are $O_K$-stable.
 Define integers $a_{\pm}$ and $b_{\pm}$ by the identities

 Then we obtain from \eqref{eq:translation_omega} that

 Apply this to the two lattices $zΛ_1 \subset zΛ_0$ that arise from $zΛ_\bullet$ with $Λ_\bullet\in \mcL(γ)$.
 Depending on the parity of $\ell$, the following two cases occur.
 If $\ell$ is odd, then $zΛ_0/zΛ_1$ is free over $O_K/(π)$ so $a_+ = a_-$ and $b_+ = b_-$.
 We obtain that